Wheel Bolt Pattern Cross Reference

 Measure 6 lug wheel bolt patterns from center to center distance between two studs that are across the hub from each other.
 This measurement is your bolt pattern diameter.
 Learn more about wheel dimensions.

 The 6 X 115 bolt pattern is common to CADILLAC and PONTIAC vehicles.
+A full list of vehicle makes and models appears below.

 6 X 115 Bolt Pattern Torque Sequence Specifications: 1, 6, 4, 2, 5, 3